-V. BORROWING STRATEGIES THAT LOWER THE NET TOTAL INCOME TAX AND TRANSFER TAX.
+IV.
+BORROWING STRATEGIES THAT LOWER THE NET TOTAL INCOME TAX AND TRANSFER TAX.

-- A. Managing a Grantor Trust, or a Spousal Grantor Trust, By Making it a "Reverse Grantor Trust."
+- A. Managing a Grantor Trust (or Other Disregarded Income Tax Entity) By Making it a "Reverse Grantor Trust."
 The Grantor Could Purchase Low Basis Assets From a Grantor Trust By Using Either a Financed Note or a Loan From a Third Party Bank. - 1.
 The Technique.